 Draw a picture graph and a bar graph (with single-unit scale) to represent a data set with up to four categories.
-Solve simple put-together, takeapart, and compare problems using information presented in a graph.
+Solve simple put-together, takeapart, and compare problems using information presented in a picture graph or a bar graph.